avfaulkner/haproxy/README.md

 This will configure a highly available HAProxy service consisting of a master and slave.

-HAProxy will handle load-balancing on layer 7. keepalived runs on both the active and passive servers and keepalived works by monitoring the heartbeat of the active server at periodic intervals.
+HAProxy will handle load-balancing on layer 7. keepalived runs on both the active and passive servers and works by monitoring the heartbeat of the active server at periodic intervals.

 ## Requirements